 “Safety and happiness of a passengers is my first priority” should be your interview motto.
-When you struggle with an answer to their question (or to a question in a personality test), your motto will help you to find a good answer….
+When you struggle to find a good answer to their question (or to a question in a personality test), your motto will help you to decide about the correct answer.

 - Interview success package – Do you interview for a job tomorrow, or in a few days?
 Still feeling anxious?
 Learn how to get rid of stress, how to impress your interviewers, and how to answer thirty most common interview questions.
 Interview Success Package is your best bet for the last minute interview preparation.

 - Body language in an interview – What do your gestures and movements say about you?
 Can we control our non-verbal communication?
 An interesting insight into the topic of body language.

 - Interview thank you note – A shorter form of saying “Thank you”.
 Show the hiring managers that you appreciate their time and effort, even when they did not offer you a job.